Synchronize Files Preserving Remote Ownership and Permissions with rsync

 3. Delete any files on the remote server that do not exist in the local directory.

-This post was written by Ramiro Gómez (@yaph) and published on .
+Published by Ramiro Gómez on .
 Subscribe to the Geeksta RSS feed to be informed about new posts.

-Tags: howto linux rsync sysadmin
+Tags: rsync sysadmin howto linux

 Disclosure: External links on this website may contain affiliate IDs, which means that I earn a commission if you make a purchase using these links.
 This allows me to offer hopefully valuable content for free while keeping this website sustainable.
 For more information, please see the disclosure section on the about page.